keza681/react-math-magicians/README.md

 # react-math-magicians
-This is the first project of the Math Magicians application.
+In this project, I continue with the development of the Math Magicians app.
+I develop a React component that will hold the core functionality: a calculator.

 ## Built With